 Initial manual assessment: The prioritised medicine-adverse effect combinations are individually assessed by members of a multi-disciplinary team consisting of medical doctors, pharmacists, nurses, statisticians and data scientists.
 They identify medicine-adverse effect combinations needing further, in-depth assessment.
 The initial assessment consists of checking whether the adverse effect is already adequately covered in the product information; briefly reviewing the case series to exclude other more likely causes; and deciding on whether or not the combination should be further assessed.

 In-depth manual assessment: Combinations needing in-depth assessment are reviewed, either by pharmacovigilance experts at UMC or by clinical experts in the UMC Signal Review Panel.
 VigiBase case reports are individually assessed and summarised, and the scientific literature is reviewed for additional evidence.
 Then a decision is made whether or not the strength of the case indicates that a signal should be formulated and communicated.

-Signal communication: Signals are compiled in UMC's SIGNAL, which is distributed to the national pharmacovigilance centres participating in the WHO Programme for International Drug Monitoring.
+Signal communication: Signals are communicated via VigiLyze, which is available to the national pharmacovigilance centres participating in the WHO Programme for International Drug Monitoring.
 Since 2012, UMC signals are then also published in the WHO Pharmaceuticals Newsletter.